-Teju is currently a 4Cities Erasmus Mundus Fellow writing her Masters thesis, tentatively entitled: “Geographies of a Transnational Urban Black Consciousness Through Art and Activism: Mapping Self-Directed Blackness in Vienna, Brussels, and Oakland.”
+Teju recently completed her Masters thesis, entitled: “Geographies of a Transnational Urban Black Consciousness Through Art and Activism: Mapping Self-Directed Blackness in Vienna, Brussels, and Oakland.”

 In addition to her research on geographies of Blackness, Teju focuses more broadly on how postcolonialism is manifested in urbanity.
 The ways in which postcolonial communities express themselves in urban contexts, their mobility patterns as impacted by their culture, subalternity, as well as using a postcolonial lens through which to understand urbanism.
 Additionally, central to postcolonial urbanism is the naming of common places, street names, monuments, city symbols and urban memory more generally.
 This research also highlights the work of postcolonial activists and artists in European and American cities as manifestations of postcolonial urbanities.
 It is a way to challenge the European male centric theories that dominate Urban Studies and marginalize other valuable voices.